 Hanging out with kids and being a mentor and friend has been a constant part of her life.
 Knowing and understanding the need for students to have a consistent and real relationship with an adult that will be honest and loving has driven Danyele into many serving opportunities throughout the last 25 years.
-Mrs. Easterhaus is also currently active in her community with Westfield Police Citizens Police Academy, HCLA Class of 2014, Downtown Westfield Neighborhood Association, Westfield Wellbeing Coalition, The Westfield Chamber of Commerce, Westfield Kiwanis Club, and volunteering with Westfield Welcome, as well as in her home church, Northview Westfield, as an Adult Leader.
+Mrs. Easterhaus is also currently active in her community with Westfield Police Citizens Police Academy, HCLA Class of 2014, Downtown Westfield Neighborhood Association, Westfield Wellbeing Coalition, The Westfield Chamber of Commerce, Westfield Kiwanis Club, and volunteering with Westfield Welcome, as well as in her home church, North Circle Church.

-Danyele and her husband Ryan of 21 years live in Westfield, along with their 4 girls; Paige (26), Brooke (17), Jada (15), and Sofia (13).
+Danyele and her husband Ryan of 22 years live in Westfield, along with their 4 girls; Paige (27), Brooke (19), Jada (17), and Sofia (14).
 Ryan and Danyele have foster parented many children throughout the years, as well as adopted two of their own girls, one through Private Adoption and one through Foster Care adoption.

 In her free time, Danyele enjoys down-time by being on a beach with her family, replacing the sound of teenagers with the sound of crashing waves for a few days.

-Brittany is the Community Development Manager at Student Impact of Westfield.
-For the past two years, she has served as a community outreach volunteer at her home church of Northview Westfield, working with local partners to bring resources to Student Impact.
+Brittany Delph is the Community Development & Executive Program Director at Student Impact of Westfield.
+First serving as a community outreach volunteer through her home church, Brittany worked to bring local partners and resources to Student Impact.